 If you’re an ebony goddess like friend and fellow Glowteam writer Shiloh Garcia, you have a much higher concentration of melanin and better resistance to sun damage.

-But — and this is important, guys — UV RAYS AFFECT EVERYONE.
+But — and this is important — UV RAYS AFFECT EVERYONE.
 Dark skin or light, you can still contract a sunburn, and you’re still at risk of health issues.
 Skin cancer doesn’t discriminate!

 The Tanning Bed Alternative

-However, I know that some people love hitting up the tanning salons.
-In fact, there are legions of tanning devotees who insist that it’s a safer alternative to laying out in the sun.
+Some people love hitting up tanning salons.
+There are legions of tanning devotees who insist that it’s a safer alternative to laying out in the sun.

 I hate to disagree, but…